scverse/scvi-tools/docs/user_guide/models/destvi.md

 To avoid the latent variable $\gamma_s^c$ from incorporating variation attributed to experimental assay differences, we assign an empirical prior informed by the scLVM and a corresponding set of cells of the same cell type in the scRNA-seq dataset.
+To compute this function, we subcluster the latent space of the scLVM for each cell type to k cell type specific clusters.
+For each cluster we compute an empirical mean and variance.
+The loss is weighted by the probability of a random cell from this cell type to be in the respective cluster in the scRNA-seq dataset (mixture probability, $m_{kc}$).
 Above, $\{u_{kc}\}_{k=1}^K$ designates a set of cells from cell type $c$ in the scRNA-seq dataset, and
 $q_\Phi$ designates the variational distrbution from the scLVM.
 In literature, the prior is referred to as a VampPrior ("variational aggregated mixture of posteriors" prior) [^ref2].